arielherself/espresso/README.md

 She could hear the chanting from a few blocks away.
 “No to PCR testing, yes to freedom.”
 When one person shouted, “Communist Party!”, a handful of people responded tentatively, “Step down!”.
 Again, the man shouted “Communist Party!”.
 This time the response was stronger and more joined in, including Alexie: “Step down!”

 The next day, clips of the protest she attended flooded Twitter, which is blocked in China but accessed by people with virtual private networks.
 With dread she stopped the videos on each frame to check if her face was visible (it wasn’t).
 “I was afraid, and still am, but I just had to go,” she says.

-## England’s cricket tour of Pakistan

-In March 2009 Islamist militants [attacked](https://te.arielherself.xyz/asia/2009/03/03/game-over) a bus carrying the Sri Lankan cricket team to play a match in the Pakistani city of Lahore.
-Eight people were killed.
-The assault also pushed Pakistani cricket into exile.
-For the next decade, no international team would visit the country and home matches were shifted to the United Arab Emirates.

-Yet cricket in Pakistan has stayed on its feet.
-The team won two international trophies and a successful Twenty20 franchise league was introduced.
-And now it is hosting international cricket again.
-Since Sri Lanka returned in 2019, Australia, Bangladesh, and South Africa have visited.
-This month England is touring.
-For cricket-mad Pakistanis living through economic and political turmoil, the three Test matches will be a welcome distraction.
-They have already been entertained—albeit at their team’s expense.
-England kicked things off on Thursday by smashing 506 runs, a record for the first day of a Test.

 ## Weekly crossword